pvs-hd-tea/LapsPython/docs/source/tutorial.rst

 This is where LapsPython comes into play.
 It can either be injected directly into the LAPS code and work with the constructed "ECResult" object, or simply load an arbitrary checkpoint.
 It will execute the following analoguous steps:

 #.
-The Python/R implementations of all primitives in the library are loaded.
+The Python/R implementations of all pre-implemented primitives in the grammar are parsed.
 #.
-The invented primitives are translated.
+A translator is initialized using the parsed implementations as "backend" and translates the invented primitives.
 #.
-The synthesized programs are translated.
-The correctness of the translations is verified using the same input-output examples.
+The synthesized programs are extracted and translated.
+The correctness of these translations is verified using the same input-output examples.
 #.
 Results are stored in a JSON file: The entire grammar including Python/R translations and all synthesized programs including the correct translation with the largest posterior probability as well as the incorrect translation with the largest posterior probability, if these exist.
 #.
 Descriptive statistics are computed: How many translations are correct, how many tasks are solved (i.e., have at least 1 correct translation), the min/max/mean/median percentage of correct translations per task.